 Mark and Aiko

 Mark, a 40-year-old engineer from California, met Aiko on LanaDate.
 Their early chats were smooth, but Aiko’s reserved nature made Mark worry she wasn’t interested.
-In therapy, we used EFT to uncover Aiko’s need for gradual trust.
+In therapy, we used EFT to understand Aiko’s need for gradual trust.
 “Dr. Peggy helped me see Aiko wasn’t distant—she was just careful,” Mark shared.
 They worked on small gestures, like Mark learning to make sushi, which Aiko loved.
 They married in 2023 and now split time between Tokyo and San Diego.

 Tom and Yuki